anasau/anasau/README.md

  # :computer: I've been working on
 - VIRAL :world_map:	an online multiplayer game where players fight a deadly pandemic of misinformation.
-- Imago Reflection: :notebook: transforming a reflection booklet created by my brother-in-law into a react native app
+- Imago Reflection: :notebook: transforming the reflection booklet created by my brother-in-law into a react native app

 # What's going on